UK brutalist architecture divides opinion: hailed as a symbol of social progress and strength, yet seen by many as harsh and uninviting.

 Windowless Building - Truro

-The windowless design was a bold aesthetic and functional choice, emphasizing privacy, security, and the internal commercial layout rather than external display.
-This architectural extremity exemplifies the modernist challenge to historicism and ornamental façades, offering a compelling juxtaposition alongside more traditional and ornate buildings in Truro.
-The building garnered critical attention and set a precedent in Cornwall for unapologetic, minimalist urban commercial architecture, reflecting broader modernist tendencies in mid-century Britain.
+The windowless design was a bold and deliberate aesthetic and functional choice, strongly emphasizing privacy, security, and the internal commercial layout rather than any form of external display or ornamentation.
+This architectural extremity stands as a striking example of the modernist challenge to historicism and richly decorative façades, offering a visually compelling juxtaposition alongside the more traditional and intricately ornate buildings that characterize much of Truro’s historic streetscape.
+The building not only garnered significant critical attention upon its unveiling but also set an important precedent in Cornwall for unapologetically minimalist and utilitarian urban commercial architecture, reflecting broader, influential modernist tendencies that shaped mid-century Britain’s architectural landscape.

 Brutalist Bookshop - Skin, Truro City High Street